MauroJr/thread-pool/README.md

 ```

 The `assign` method should be handed an object with three keys – `task`,
-`payload`, and `timeout`.
+`init`, and `timeout`.
 The `task` key determines the actual task to be
 accomplished.
-The `payload` key determines the data that should be processed
+The `init` key determines the data that should be processed
 within that task.
 The `timeout` key, which is optional, gives your task a
 certain amount of time to finish.
 If it doesn't finish in that time, it is
 automatically killed.

 In this example, we've passed an actual function in for the `task` key.
-Its
-three arguments denote the payload (as defined in the `payload` key), a
+It
+takes a single argument denoting an instance of a `Handler` class that
+allows you to "handle" things on the thread.
+Here's what you get with
+the `handler`:

+1. `handler.init` - The data that was passed in via the `init` key in `pool.assign`.
+2. `handler.finish` - A function to call when the thread has finished executing the task you assigned to it.
+It takes a single argument containing data to send back to the main thread.
-`finish` function which is to be called when the thread has finished its task,
+3. `handler.err` - A function to be called when you want to manually shut down the thread from the inside.
-and an `err` function which is to be called when you want to manually shut
-down the thread from the inside.
-The `finish` function takes a single data
-argument that will be passed back to the main thread.
+4. `handler.send` - A function to be called when you want to send a message to the main thread.
+It takes a single argument containing data to send back to the main thread.

 As shown in the example, `assign` returns a Promise object which resolves upon
 successful completion of the task, and rejects whenever there was a problem.